 FAST generates and executes a security test set in the following way:

-If the proxy node receives a baseline request to the target application,
+If the node receives a baseline request to the target application,

-- The proxy marks the incoming request with the test run ID
+- The node marks the incoming request with the test run ID

 - The marked request is saved to the Wallarm cloud